ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 as writing C++ books for McGraw-Hill and J. Riley publishers, Lisp remained my "thinking and research" language.

-### [](#leanpub-auto-hy-macros-let-you-extend-the-hy-language-in-your-programs){.anchor-link}Hy Macros Let You Extend the Hy Language in Your Programs {#leanpub-auto-hy-macros-let-you-extend-the-hy-language-in-your-programs}
+### Hy Macros Let You Extend the Hy Language in Your Programs

 In my work I seldom use macros since I mostly write application type programs.
 Macros are useful for extending the syntax allowed for